strapi/strapi/docs/3.x.x/en/advanced/customize-admin.md

     "enabled": false
   },
   "admin": {
+    "path": "/dashboard",
+    "build": {
-    "path": "/", // Note: The administration will be accessible from the root of the domain (ex: https//yourfrontend.com) "build": {
+      "host": "https//yourfrontend.com",  // Note: The administration will be accessible from the root of the domain (ex: https//yourfrontend.com)
       "backend": "https://yourbackend.com",
       "plugins": {
-        "source":  "origin" // What does it means?
+        "source":  "backend" // What does it means?
 The script tags in the index.html will use the backend value to load the plugins (ex: https://yourbackend.com/admin/content-manager/main.js).
       }
     }
   }